 The Nostalgic Mode of Expression on Chinese Screen Media;

 I work at the intersections of queer studies, China/Asia studies, and cultural studies.
-My transdisciplinary research primarily focuses on queer culture in contemporary China: from community media to… read more
+My transdisciplinary research focuses on queer culture in contemporary China: from community media to cinema,… read more

 My first monograph, Queer Comrades: Gay Identity and Queer Politics in Postsocialist China, was published by the Nordic Institute of Asia Studies Press in 2018.
 Interviews about the book can be found on Notches, New Books Network and CEMEAS.
 Queer Comrades was featured on the Vogue magazine's 'essential queer reading list' in 2022.

 My second monograph, titled Queer China: Lesbian and Gay Literature and Visual Culture under Postsocialism, was published by Routledge in 2020.
 Some news and event updates as well as teaching and learning resources are available on the Taylor and Francis author website.
-An interview about the book can be found on Notches.
+An interview about the book can be found on Notches and New Books Network.
 A review of the book can be found on Feminist Encounters, Critical Arts, European Journal of Cultural Studies, Global Media and China and Cha: An Asian Literary Journal.

 My third monograph, Queer Media in China, was published by Routledge in 2021.
-The book has been reviewed by The Journal of Asian Studies.
+The book has been reviewed by The Journal of Asian Studies and The China Journal.

-My fourth monograph, Contemporary Chinese Queer Performance, is forthcoming with Routledge in August 2022.
+My fourth monograph, Contemporary Chinese Queer Performance, was published by Routledge in August 2022.

 I co-edited a book on queer media and culture in China: Queer/Tongzhi China: New Perspectives on Research, Activism and Media Cultures.
-I also co-edited a special issue of position papers for British Journal of Chinese Studies.
+I also co-edited a special issue of position papers for British Journal of Chinese Studies and a special double issue on contemporary Chinese art in the Diaspora for Journal of Contemporary Chinese Art.

-I am currently co-editing three special journal issues: one on diasporic Chinese art for Journal of Contemporary Chinese Art , another on queer Chinese cinema for Journal of Chinese Cinemas, and the third on intermediality and transmedia storytelling for Chinese Independent Cinema Observer.
+I am currently co-editing a special journal issue on queer Chinese cinema for Journal of Chinese Cinemas, and another on intermediality and transmedia storytelling for Chinese Independent Cinema Observer.

 I am the co-editor, with Dr Jamie J. Zhao, of Routledge Handbook for Chinese Gender and Sexuality and the Bloomsbury book series Queering China: Transnational Gender and Sexualities.
-For the book series, I am co-editing two books: Contemporary Queer Chinese Art (with Jamie J. Zhao and Diyi Mergenthaler) and Queer Chinese-Language Literature (with Yahia Ma).
+I also co-edit Queer Chinese-Language Literature (with Yahia Ma).